automationbroker/apb/docs/developers.md

 ## Dockerfile

-The Dockerfile is what's used to actually build the Service Bundle image.
+The Dockerfile is what's used to actually build the APB image.
 As a result, sometimes you will need to customize it for your own needs.
 For example, if running a playbook that requires interactions with PostgreSQL, you may want to install the required packages by adding the `yum install`.

 ```yaml
 FROM ansibleplaybookbundle/apb-base